-Your 1-year-old cries so hard when you put him to bed that he actually throws up.
+Your 1-year-old cries so hard when you put them to bed that they actually throw up.
 Your 2-year-old still doesn't sleep through the night.
 Your 2-and-a-half-year-old shares your bed, or perhaps your 3-year-old wakes in the middle of the night screaming bloody murder.

 Waking throughout the night (again and again)

 Getting your child to sleep through the night is a common and challenging toddler sleep problem.
 Susan Zafarlotfi, clinical director of the Institute for Sleep and Wake Disorders at the Hackensack University Medical Center in New Jersey, says finding a solution for this one depends on your child's age and whether your child not sleeping through the night has suddenly occurred out of the blue.

 "Young toddlers may wake up from teething or they may be sick," she says.
 "Parents need to step back and see what has happened in recent weeks in their toddlers' lives.
 Is there a new bed?
 A new sibling?
 A change in caregivers?
 Is the child taking a longer nap?"